metasfresh/metasfresh/README.md

 __ErrorScreen__

-Class based component (`components/app`).
+Class based component (`components/app/`).
 This view is shown when the connection to the backend is lost or other connection issues appear.

 __Modal__

-Class based component (`components/app`).
+Class based component (`components/app/`).
 This is an overlay view that can be opened over the main view.
 - ChangeLogModal
+- Indicator
+- ModalContextShortcuts
+- OverlayField
 - Process
+- Tooltips
 - Window

+__RawModal__

+Class based component (`components/app/`).
+- Indicator
 - ModalContextShortcuts
 - Tooltips
-- Indicator
-- OverlayField

 __DocList__
   - Container